How to Regain Hair Loss From Stress

 When addressing stress related to hair loss, it's important to take a good look at the stuff you're putting directly in your hair and on your scalp.
 Many hair care products—even if they're advertised as "hair healthy," may contain allergens or other potentially damaging chemical ingredients that could be hampering your efforts to grow luscious, healthy hair.

 All of VEGAMOUR’s hair care products are formulated with optimal hair health in mind, and every single one is all-natural, vegan and cruelty-free.
 From the tips of your strands to the balance of your follicular ecosystem, we’ve got you covered when it comes to hair wellness.
-One case in point: Our bestselling GRO+ Advanced Hair Serum, which can help create thicker and fuller looking hair in just three months.
+One case in point: Our bestselling GRO+ Advanced Hair Serum, which can help you get thicker and fuller looking hair in as soon as 90 days of daily use.*

 Thanks, But No Thanks: 9 Shampoo Ingredients to Avoid